30 Exotic Fruits

 This post may contain affiliate links.
 Please read the disclosure policy.

-What Are Some of the Most Exotic Fruits?
+What Are Exotic Fruits?

 Dragon fruit originated in Central and South America and is actually a type of cactus flower.
 The flesh has a very mild flavor with just a hint of sweetness.
 You can enjoy it on its own as a snack or add to fruit salads and smoothies.